hunty-atu/devops-learning-journey/vmWare/project1.md

-# Project 1: Create VM using labs
+# Project 1: Virtual Machine Lab Mastery

 ## Overview
 This project focuses on creating a VM in a lab environment.
 Lab was completed on https://portal.netdevgroup.com/